axpecial/Flix/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- List anything else that you can get done to improve the app functionality! (+1-3pts)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Auto Layout
-2. Modifying layout in code
+2. Programmatically managing visual app elements

 ## Video Walkthrough